Description

 (Shoup, 2007; Shoup, 2008; IBM, 2011)

 There is no European regulation regarding smart parking, as it is usually the city's responsibility to regulate parking.
 For example, some cities like Zurich and Hamburg have limited the number of parking spaces in the city centre.
 Therefore, if a new parking place is built off-street, an on-street place should be eliminated.
-Cities also have regulations regarding the parking time, tariffs, parking zones and user restrictions (Residents, disabled, etc.).
+Cities also have regulations regarding parking time, tariffs, parking zones and user restrictions (Residents, disabled, etc.).

 (ITDP, 2011)